 Through utilizing the Center for Career and Professional Development, I have been able to connect with employers, perfect my writing samples, and find internships — all things that helped me accomplish my goals.
 The Center for Career and Professional Development has had a big impact on the trajectory of my college career and preparing me for the future.
 I recommend all students at VU to take advantage of all the resources available to them through the Center for Career and Professional Development.-Lem C. ’22

 - In simplest terms, internships are chances to put your classroom learning to work in a real-world setting.
 Internships are useful for all students, regardless of your academic and occupational interests.
 Internships are a perfect opportunity to gain experience.

 - Internships typically last one semester or a summer.
 Many students do more than one internship, usually with different employers.

 - Internships can be paid or unpaid; the specifics usually depend on the employer.

-- Many students receive academic credit for their work, but this isn’t always the case.
+- Some students receive academic credit for their internships, but this isn’t always the case.
 Check with your academic department for specific details.

 If you hope to receive academic credit, you must meet the following criteria:

 - Get approval from your academic department prior to beginning the internship.

 - Be prepared to complete academic work, such as a journal, and submit it at the end of the internship.

 - All credit-bearing internships must have an on-campus supervisor, usually in your department.